okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/java/enrollmentqrcodeintegrationsteps.md

 </div>

 > **Note:** There is a link to select an enrollment channel other than the QR code above ("Can't scan?").
-The code for this and enrolling Okta Verify using other channels is in the [Integrate enrollment using other channels](#Integrate-enrollment-using-other-channels) section.
+The code for this and enrolling Okta Verify using other channels is in the [Integrate enrollment using other channels](#integrate-enrollment-using-other-channels) section.

-The polling logic and code is common across all the flows that use it and is covered in the [Polling Okta](#Polling-okta) section.
+The [Polling Okta](#polling-okta) section covers all the polling logic and code common across all the flows that use it.

 #### 4: Open Okta Verify